Types of Fibroids Explained

 - How Does Fibroid Size & Location Affect Treatment Options?

-Fibroid Symptom Relief
+Fibroid Symptom Reliefin Los Angeles

 Fibroid Classification

 Fibroid classification can be done in different ways, but the most widely adopted classification system is the one set by the International Federation of Gynecology and Obstetrics (FIGO).
-FIGO classifies fibroids based on the fibroids location in the uterus.
+FIGO fibroid classification is based on the fibroids location in the uterus.
 According to FIGO fibroid classification, there are 9 types of fibroids, which are assigned numbers ranging from 0 to 8 [1].
 These numbers describe the location of the fibroid relative to the three main layers of the uterus: the inner lining of the uterine cavity called the endometrium, the smooth muscle of the uterine wall called the myometrium, and the outer surface of the uterus known as the serous membrane.
 Size and number of fibroids are not currently included in existing staging systems, which assess fibroids primarily on their location [2].
-Under the FIGO classification system, you’ll see that uterine fibroids are described as either pedunculated, submucosal, intramural, or subserosal.
+Under the FIGO fibroid classification system, you’ll see that uterine fibroids are described as either pedunculated, submucosal, intramural, or subserosal.

 FIGO Fibroids Classification